dikshajha13/multi-layer-bias-detection-framework-/README.md

 Research Prototype (Work in Progress): This repository currently reflects the first draft implementation of the framework.
 Active development is underway to refine core algorithms and expand experimental setups.

 # 📄 Research Paper
-The initial comprehensive write-up detailing the mathematical formulations of BRP and DDFT can be found in the research-paper/ directory:
+The initial comprehensive write-up detailing the mathematical formulations of BRP and DDFT can be found in the 'research paper' directory

+Also the initial first draft of the code is mentioned in the directory : 'MLBDF CODE.py'